 Minors between the ages of 15 and 17 who possess a permit cannot operate a motor vehicle unless seated next to a person who is at least 21 years of age and licensed to operate the same type of motor vehicle.
 However, between the hours of 11 p.m. and 5 a.m., the supervising parent or guardian must be seated next to the minor driver.
 Driving Instructors also have to be certified by the state in order to teach students under the age of 18.

 A Provisional License will be granted to those at least 16 years of age, but under the age of 18 upon passing of a road test.
 Full Driver’s License may be issued if the provisional licensee has satisfactorily held the provisional license for at least 6 months and has no pending violations.

 Because time slots for road tests are limited each day and appointments fill quickly, it is recommended to schedule your road test appoint in advance by calling your nearest driver’s license location or scheduling an appointment online.
 There are five driver’s license offices on Oahu and there is a non-refundable road test fee of $8.
 Road tests are normally administered Monday through Friday, from 8 a.m. to 3:30 p.m. excluding state holidays.
-To schedule an appointment online, go to: http://www3.honolulu.gov/csdarts/default.aspx.
+For more information, go to: https://hidot.hawaii.gov/driverslicense/.